ShinyTrinkets/twofold.js/README.md

 TwoFold CLI can be run manually to render a file or folder, or from a CRON job every X interval, or as a Git hook maybe to auto-update some documents, or can be run as a service to watch a list of folders and render the files matching some patterns everytime they change.

-It **will work** with any file like: "*.txt", Markdown, reStructuredText, HTML, other templating libraries like Django, Liquid, Mustache, etc.<br/>
+It **will work** with any file like: ".txt", Markdown, reStructuredText, HTML, other templating libraries like Django, Liquid, Mustache, etc.<br/>
 It could also work with Python/ Javascript/ Go-lang/ whatever programming language you use; probably it makes sense to write the tags as comments inside the code.<br/>
 It **WON'T work** with binary files like: .doc, .pages, .xls, .numbers, .pdf, images, audio, or video.
 Running TwoFold on binary files MIGHT break them (with the default config), because media files contain XML-like tags [Exif](https://en.wikipedia.org/wiki/Exif) or [IPTC](https://en.wikipedia.org/wiki/IPTC_Information_Interchange_Model).